frederic-loui/floui-nix-learning-pills/README.md

 # floui-nix-learning-pills
 Nix is a package manager that features interesting characteristics.
-What I personally, think is interesting:
+What I think is interesting:
 * Reproducibility
 * Portability

-As a non developer, with little familiarity with package management and system administration, starting doing something with Nix requires personnally an immeasurable amount of time and pain.
+As a non developer, with little familiarity with package management and system administration, starting doing something with Nix requires an immeasurable amount of time and pain.
 You might say, why still persisting in this direction ?
 The answers are simple, Nix can help me:
 * Solve problems I might personnaly face in the future and save me an **EVEN MORE HIGHER** amount of time and pain
 * Propose a consistent, robust answers to people's problem and thus save **EVEN MORE OF OTHER's** time and pain